typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 The ConductR service must be restarted for changes to this file to take effect.

+## Roles

+Roles allow machines to be targetted for specific purposes.
+Some machines may have greater IO capabilities than others, some may have more CPU, memory and other resources.
+Some may also be required to maintain a volume that holds a database.

+When getting started with ConductR it is reasonable to have each ConductR service rely on its default role of "all-conductrs".
+However when moving into a production scenario you should plan and assign roles for your ConductR cluster.

+When a bundle is to be scheduled for loading or scaling, a check is made to first see whether a resource offer has the "all-conductrs" role.
+If it does then it is eligible.
+However if it does not then it must have a roles that intersect with the roles that a bundle requires.
+Note that you should not assign the "all-conductrs" role to a member that has other roles declared as "all-conductrs" will supercede the others.

 ## Service Monitoring

 For best resilience, the ConductR service daemons should be monitored and restarted in the event of failure. [sbt-native-packager](https://github.com/sbt/sbt-native-packager) has experimental [systemd support](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/customize.html#systemd-support).
 As systemd support matures, ConductR will made available as a package manged by systemd with restart on failure enabled.
 Until that time, third party daemon monitors can be utilized to provide restart on failure.